 The U.S. State Department also provides a list of 911 numbers abroad.
 Please note that in some countries there are different numbers for fire, police, and ambulance.
 Plan ahead and research numbers before you go.

 REQUIRED DOCUMENTS

-Passport information is included in your Study Abroad Handbook.
+Please see passport information, as well as additional visa information, in your Study Abroad Handbook.

 Visa